confluentinc/confluent-kubernetes-examples/security/userprovided-tls_mtls_kafka-acls/README.md

 ## Create the ACLs for each component

-You`ll see that Schema Registry, Connect, ksqlDB, Control Center - all fail to come up.
+You'll see that Schema Registry, Connect, ksqlDB, Control Center - all fail to come up.
 This is because the Kafka ACLs that let these components create, read and write to their required topics have not been created.

 Read up on the ACL format and concepts here: https://docs.confluent.io/platform/current/kafka/authorization.html#acl-format

-In this step, you`ll create the required ACLs to start each Confluent component.
+In this step, you'll create the required ACLs to start each Confluent component.

 ### Create ACLs using tooling on Kafka pod

-Note: This is ok to do to test functionality.
+Note: Bashing to the Broker pod is ok in order to test functionality.
 For production scenarios you'll want to run the CLI or call the Admin API from outside the Kafka cluster and either connect over the internal or external Kubernetes network.

 Open an interactive shell session in the Kafka broker container: